-Stasher has scoured the Globe for the dream post-pandemic holiday locations which deserve to be spotlighted as we begin to travel again.
-Here are the top seven destinations you won't want to miss out on when planning your next big trip abroad:
+Stasher has scoured the Globe for off-the-beaten-path holiday destinations.
+Here are the top seven countries you won't want to miss out on when planning your next big trip abroad:

 Cambodia’s summer runs through Europe’s winter, making it the perfect destination for catching some sun.
 With a balmy temperature of 30 degrees Celcius through November to April, Cambodia has attractions for all kinds of agendas.